betterscientificsoftware/bssw.io/CuratedContent/GitHubActions.md

 <!--deck text start-->
-From reminding reviewers of languishing PRs to packaging up release assets, you can use GitHub Actions to automate all sorts of activities, not just CI, in response to various events in your GitHub repos.
+From reminding reviewers of languishing PRs to packaging up release assets, you can use GitHub Actions to automate all sorts of activities, not just CI, in response to various events in your GitHub repositories.
 <!--deck text end-->

 #### Contributed by [Mark C. Miller](https://github.com/markcmiller86)